+I am exploring the new medium of vector.
+My work develops in cycles from figurative to abstract and back to figurative.
 Hard lines, monochrome colors and perfect gradients limit the emotional palette of vector.
-‘Ceci est un oeuf’ 2015 expresses my initial dislike.
-Still, Vector is the only cooperation between the artist and the computer that offers a new language of form while leaving the artist in charge.
-On one side we have digital raster painting, where the artist is fully in charge but forms are in no way different from traditional painting.
-On the other, computer generated painting such as fractal art offers renewal, but the computer takes the lead.
-These images are impersonal and repetitive and in my view emotionally void.
-Compared to our own, the soul of a machine is a flat and flimsy thing.
+Ceci est un oeuf 2015 expresses my initial dislike.
+Still, I held manual vector to be the only cooperation between the artist and the computer that offered a new language of form while leaving the artist in charge.
+On one side there was digital raster painting, where the artist is fully in charge but forms are in no way different from traditional painting.
+On the other, computer generated painting such as fractal art offered renewal, but the computer seemed to take the lead.
+Its perfect forms, regularity and repetitiveness, the total absence of the artists personal brand of clumsiness, felt to me emotionally void.